-Exploring Jungian notions of personality with particular focus upon the anima (the feminine inner to the unconscious male shell), Iranian artist Soho Rezanejad’s debut album, Six Archetypes, is a remarkable sea of souls, the fluidity of the self as powerful metaphor for and expression of resistance and progress.
+Exploring Jungian notions of personality, Iranian artist Soho Rezanejad’s debut album, Six Archetypes, is a remarkable sea of souls, the fluidity of the self as a powerful metaphor for and expression of resistance and progress.

 Q: You recorded this album by having people transcribe what they heard from your half-audible vocals.
 What gave you this idea?